 Charging the flat battery to full takes approximately four hours, which is relatively quick compared to other cordless vacs.

 A drawback is that you can’t replace the battery on the Vax TBT3V1P1 Pro.
 While Vax vacuum cleaners are usually reliable, and the battery is covered by a one year guarantee, once the battery dies the vacuum goes with it.
+We don’t think this is a major issue, as lithium-ion batteries tend to last many years, but it’s something to keep in mind.

-One area that lets the Vax Blade 32V down is its filtration system.
+We think one area that lets the Vax Blade 32V down is its filtration system.
 It’s not terrible in this regard, but the washable foam filter isn’t as effective at trapping allergens as other vacuum cleaners on the market.

 Emptying, Cleaning & Maintenance